 Book Review: A smaller social history of ancient Ireland, P.W.
 Joyce

-I recently discovered that my 1 year-old daughter had already chosen a favourite book, one she has undoubtedly picked for the colourful flaps and dynamic pictures of dinosaurs.
-When I ask what she’d like to read, she has no hesitation, through pointing and screaming, which one it is.
-I only hope this is a sign that she is well on her way to fulfilling her father’s dream of becoming a palaeontologist, toy dinosaurs or not.
+I recently discovered that my 1 year-old daughter has already chosen her favourite book, one she undoubtedly picked for the colourful flaps and dynamic dinosaurs.
+When I ask what she wants to read, she has no hesitation, through pointing and screaming, which one it is.
+I only hope this is a sign that she is well on her way to fulfilling her father’s dream of becoming a palaeontologist.
+As we get older, it gets harder and harder to choose a ‘favourite book’.
+But for me, there’s no doubt that Joyce’s work is, and probably will always be, my favourite source on Irish history.
+Its quality, richness, and breadth is simply unparalleled.
+There’s no attempt at narrative, no embellishment.
+It provides a raw, descriptive and factual picture of, as it’s name suggests, a smaller social history of ancient Ireland.

 You are probably wondering, as I did too, at the choice of “smaller” in the title.
-You see this is actually the summary of what is a much larger collection.
+This is actually the summary of a much larger collection.
 But rather than make any commitment to his complete works, I decided to wait until I read through this 425 page ‘smaller’ version.
-However, that was perhaps my mistake, for it was like going to a restaurant and ordering the finest fillet steak.
+However, that was perhaps my mistake, for it was like going to a restaurant and ordering the finest starter course.
 I now have the taste of something so delicious, that I’ve no interest in exploring this greater work, so complete and comprehensive is his summary.
-I have no doubt that I’d enjoy, and almost certainly will one day explore, this collection, but for now I am thoroughly satisfied.
+I have no doubt that I’d enjoy, and almost certainly will one day explore, this collection.
+But for now I am thoroughly satisfied.

-My view: This is not a book to read end-to-end.
+This is not a book to read end-to-end.
 I did – because I have an unusual love of historical detail.
 But for the vast majority of people, this book will be far too dry and description.
 In fact, that’s exactly what it is – wonderfully descriptive in great detail.
 For the casual reader, this is definitely not a book for you.
 There’s no narrative, plot, or application to modern culture.
-It is factual and emphatic, not a thriller by any means.
+It is factual and emphatic, not a thriller.
 The version I have (Dodo Press) is also quite difficult to navigate, with no page numbers, errors in transcription, and some poorly structured spacing due to print quality.
-However, despite all of this, it remains my go-to text for any question on ancient Ireland.
+Despite all of this, it remains my go-to text for any question on ancient Ireland.

 The ancient Irish were a highly intellectual and interesting people; and the world owes them something, as I hope to be able to show.